Sixers top Wizards despite Beal’s record-tying 60 points

 Arenas, who turned 39 on Wednesday, scored 60 points on Dec.
 17, 2006.

-Beal failed to win again on a night on which he topped 50 points.

-”All my career highs have been losses,” he said. ”I don’t give a damn.”

-Embiid again carried the Sixers after a rare slow start and continued his torrid early season run.
+Embiid again dominated after a rare slow start and continued his torrid early season run.
 He missed all six shots in the first quarter and scored one point.
 He then scored 14 in the second and helped the Sixers roll to a 19-point lead.

 Embiid tossed in a fadeaway and made the free throw to give the Sixers a 131-127 lead.
 His second three-point play in 90 seconds made it 134-131.
 He then buried a 3 to seal Philadelphia’s fifth straight win.